howlingsails/villetta_battleweaver/README.md

-# The Fantasy World of Pateia Story Campagin
+# The Fantasy World of Pateia Story Campaign

 This is a base template of stories for using the Fantasy Map Generator and Fantasy World Vision Generator.